 The card may only be used by the individual whose name appears on the card.
 P-Cards and card numbers must be safeguarded against use by unauthorized individuals within or outside the university.

 The following situations are examples of misuse of the procurement card:

 Procurement card reviewers have the responsibility to report instances of misuse.
 Supervisors have the responsibility to suspend or terminate card privileges in instances of misuse, and report them to the Credit Card Program Manager.
 As the Supervisor approving the issuance of the card to the cardholder, the Supervisor is responsible for verifying proper use and monthly reconciliation of the card by the cardholder or other designated individual and signs to this effect on the monthly "Cardholder Activity Statement".

-It is the responsibility of the department head and the cardholder to ensure Strategic Procurement Services is notified no less than 2 weeks prior to cardholder leaving the University upon termination of employment, sabbatical, maternity or parental leave or any other applicable circumstances.
+It is the responsibility of the department head and the cardholder to ensure Strategic Procurement Services is notified no less than 2 weeks prior to cardholder leaving the University upon termination of employment, sabbatical, maternity or parental leave, retirement, moving to Emeritus status, or any other applicable circumstances.

 Identifying Phishing scams

 No financial institution, whether bank, credit card company, or otherwise, contacts their customers via email to request account information.
 Often these emails claim that accounts have been declared suspended or on hold, and request that the card information be resubmitted or updated in order to reactivate the account.

 If there is any concern about a card or card number, financial institutions will phone you first, or if they are unable to reach you, will contact Strategic Procurement Services and / or post you a mailed notification.
 The only email you should ever receive from a financial institution will be updated terms of service.